ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 ```

 See the following [sample](https://github.com/ROCm/rocm-blogs/tree/release/blogs/high-performance-computing/spmv/part-1/examples/block_ellpack.cpp)
-for how to run the Block Ellpack kernel from a matrix market file input.
+for how to run the Block ELLPACK kernel from a matrix market file input.
 This example
-includes a device conversion to Block Ellpack from the CSR format.
+includes a device conversion to Block ELLPACK from the CSR format.

 ## Performance